ConnectiCoin/ConnectiCoin/README.md

 Mining rewards.
  - 5 coins per block.
  - 258 blocks to retarget difficulty.
- - Coins need 2000 blocks to mint.
+ - Coins need 2000 blocks to maturing.

 For more information, as well as an immediately useable, binary version of the Connecticoin client sofware, see http://www.connecticoin.com